avachae/Getting-and-Cleaning-Data/README.md

 # Getting-and-Cleaning-Data

 ## Files
-CodeBook.md is a code book that describes the variables, the data, and any transformations used
+CodeBook.md is a code book that describes the variables, the data, and any transformations performed.

 run_analysis.R performs the data preparation:
 1. Merges the training and the test sets to create one data set.